 We are party to a credit agreement with a group of lenders initially entered into in June 2015 (as amended, the "Credit Agreement"), which, among other things, provides for a \$500 million secured revolving credit facility (the "Credit Facility") with a maturity date of May 12, 2024.
 The Company may borrow from the Credit Facility in U.S. dollars and Euros.
-In addition, our Credit Facility includes \$15 million of borrowing capacity available for letters of credit and \$40 million for Swing Line borrowings on same-day notice.
+In addition, the Credit Facility includes \$15 million of borrowing capacity available for letters of credit and \$40 million for Swing Line borrowings on same-day notice.
 The Credit Facility, among other things, requires us to maintain a maximum leverage ratio and contains certain customary affirmative covenants and events of default, including a change of control.

-As of June 30, 2022 and December 31, 2021, the Company had no outstanding borrowings under the Credit Facility and had issued \$3 million of undrawn standby letters of credit under the Credit Facility.
-For the three months ended June 30, 2022, total interest expense and commitment fees on our Credit Facility was not material, while during the six months ended June 30, 2022, we recorded total interest expense and commitment fees on our Credit Facility of \$1 million to interest expense on our unaudited condensed consolidated statements of operations.
-For both the three and six months ended June 30, 2021, we recorded total interest expense and commitment fees on our Credit Facility of \$1 million to interest expense on our unaudited condensed consolidated statements of operations.
+As of September 30, 2022 and December 31, 2021, the Company had no outstanding borrowings under the Credit Facility and had issued \$4 million and \$3 million, respectively, of undrawn standby letters of credit under the Credit Facility.
+For the three months ended September 30, 2022, total interest expense and commitment fees on the Credit Facility were not material, while during the nine months ended September 30, 2022, we recorded total interest expense and commitment fees on the Credit Facility of \$1 million to interest expense on our unaudited condensed consolidated statements of operations.
+For the three and nine months ended September 30, 2021, we recorded total interest expense and commitment fees on the Credit Facility of \$1 million and \$2 million, respectively, to interest expense on our unaudited condensed consolidated statements of operations.